 Keep your puppy safe and avoid potential injuries with our dog toy safety tips.

 You can hold off on giving your puppy a bath until they’re a few months old, but don’t wait too long.
 The earlier you start the bath routine, the more comfortable your puppy will be with it as they grow older.
 There are a few bath supplies that’ll help: puppy-specific shampoo, a nonskid mat for your puppy to stand on, dog towels or drying gloves, and a brush if your puppy has a longer coat.

-Ear cleaners and nail clippers are good early investments.
-Just like bath time, it’s good to get your puppy used to these grooming methods while they’re young so it won’t be as much of a hassle when they’re older.
-Go for a gentle all-purpose ear cleaner that’s not water-, alcohol-, or vinegar-based.
-You can ask for a demo of both at your first vet visit.
+Nail clippers are a good early investment.
+Just like bath time, it’s a good idea to get your puppy used to having a pedicure while they’re young so it won’t be as much of a hassle when they’re older.
+You can ask for a demo of nail clipping at your first vet visit.